deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 If you don't want to store credentials in the `deckhouse` ConfigMap (security reasons, for example), feel free to create your own ClusterIssuer / Issuer.
 For example, you can create your own ClusterIssuer for a [route53](https://aws.amazon.com/route53/) service in this way:
-1. Create secret with credentials:
+1. Create a Secret with credentials:

     ```shell
     kubectl apply -f - <<EOF